NucciTheBoss/cleantest/docs/tutorials/using-a-mini-hpc-cluster.md

     One thing to note about the SLURM workload manager is that it does not let user `root` submit jobs to the scheduler (for obvious reasons).
 Unfortunately, cleantest currently only allows for testlets to be run as user `root`.
 To get around this limitation, we can use Python's `os` module to change to our test user, but we cannot change back to user `root` after the switch.
-You shoud have your "power-user" operations taken care of before switching to the test user.
+You should have your "power-user" operations taken care of before switching to the test user.